FLC is committed to our undocumented students

 Phone: 970-247-76923rd floor, Reed Library, Fort Lewis College

 Provides information, workshops, and individual attention for documented and undocumented immigrant students.
-During the academic year, the El Centro coordinator is available to explain resources available on and off campus, although the Coordinator is unable to provide legal advice.
+While the Assistant Director of El Centro cannot provide legal advice, they can support finding resources on and off campus.
 To the extent permitted by law, confidentiality is guaranteed.

 Visit El Centro

 For adults in immigration detention and for immigrant children who have suffered from abuse, neglect, or violence.

 Phone: 303-433-2812Hotline for detained individuals & family members: 303-866-9308